 3. A.C.
 Green

-Much like Fisher, Green didn’t put up gaudy numbers throughout his career.
-However, the 23rd pick of 1985 draft was an integral part of three Laker championships and was a consistent force in the frontcourt.
+Much like Fisher, A.C.
+Green didn't put up gaudy numbers throughout his career.
+However, the 23rd pick of the 1985 draft was an integral part of three Laker championships and was a consistent force in the frontcourt.

-Green has one All-Star appearance and one All-NBA Defensive Team selection to his name but perhaps his greatest accomplishment is missing only three games throughout his 16 year NBA career, he only missed three total (out of 1,281) games.
-Only nine of those 16 seasons were with the Lakers but it’s impressive nonetheless.
+Green has one All-Star appearance and one All-NBA Defensive Team selection to his name, but perhaps his greatest accomplishment is missing only three games throughout his 16-year NBA career.
+He only missed three total out of 1,281 games.
+Only nine of those 16 seasons were with the Lakers, but it's impressive, nonetheless.

 2. Clyde Lovellette

-A big 6-foot-9 center out of the University of Kansas, Lovellette only played four seasons with the Lakers.
+A big 6-foot-9 center out of the University of Kansas, Lovellette only played four seasons with the Minneapolis Lakers.
 However, in his last two seasons in particular, he was a legitimate star averaging over 20 points and 13 rebounds per game in both seasons.

 1. Michael Cooper

-The 6-foot-5 shooting guard played all 12 of his NBA seasons with the Lakers and despite modest scoring numbers, is the biggest draft steal in team history.
+The 6-foot-5 shooting guard played all 12 of his NBA seasons with the Lakers and, despite modest scoring numbers, is the biggest draft steal in team history.
 Now put that in your Lakers news and smoke it.